 We all want to take care of our health, but often we lack the knowledge to make informed decisions, especially when it comes to our menstrual health.
 WEN runs workshops on environmentally friendly and healthy alternatives to conventional sanitary protection.
 We educate people on the health implications of certain menstrual products, and even teach people to make DIY reusable menstrual pads.

 In particular we like to give these workshops in schools.
-Did you know that Tampax (owned by Proctor & Gamble) gives free puberty workshops in schools?
-We think it's pretty fishy that a corporation that profits from disposable sanitary protection is in charge of educating young women about their menstrual health.
+Did you know that Tampax (owned by Proctor & Gamble) and Lilets give free puberty workshops in schools?
+We think it's pretty fishy that corporations that profit from disposable sanitary protection is in charge of educating young women about their menstrual health.
 Our workshops provide honest, unbiased information about menstrual health, providing young women with the knowledge and confidence they need to make the best decision for their health and for the planet.
 Find out more about our workshops here.

 tampon safety campaign

 One of our very first campaigns focused on demanding changes to the way tampons are produced and sold.
 We campaigned to raise awareness about Toxic Shock Syndrome (TSS) and demanded that industry be more responsible regarding the health impacts of their products.
 In response to our pressure, it became a legal requirement for all tampons sold in the UK to carry a warning about TSS on the packaging.
 In 1993, we managed to make the required wording of the TSS warning stronger and clearer, making sure women could be in no doubt about the health risks associated with tampon use.